 - Also typical in platformers, e.g. Doctor Wily in Mega Man or Eggman/Whoever-he-is in Sonic the Hedgehog.
 You don't fight the boss head-on, you attack his death-machine/etc. Usually he gets away to fight another day(/level), or survives the destruction of the vehicle only to be captured.

 - One particular instance of this in Sonic would be the G.U.N. truck from Sonic Adventure 2 (Battle), which made a return in Sonic Generations.

 - Tends to come up in most RTS games that have hero units, especially (but not exclusively) those in modern or sci-fi settings.
 Dawn of War is one of the few games that actually makes this a really hard fight, due to vehicles just being better.

-- The classic final boss fight of Super Mario World with King Koopa and his flying koopa clown car.
+- The classic final boss fight of Super Mario World with Bowser and his flying Koopa Clown Car.

 - Time Crisis had you versus Wild Dog And Helicopter.
 Apparently it's the popularity of either this battle or Wild Dog himself that keeps bringing him Back from the Dead.

 - Lost Odyssey has you fight General Kakanas in a tank.
 Twice.
 He survives both times though.
 It also had a battle with a seige engine.